 Relax: The Screen-Free Sabbath

 I start my screen-free Sundays with a nice walk in the morning with either an audio book or a podcast.
-Sunday is also an off-day from the gym, so my walk serves the dual-purpose of low impact exercise and learning something new.
-I download the podcast to my phone so I don’t need to be connected to the Internet, where potential distractions lie in wait.
+Sunday is also my rest day from exercise.
+My walk serves the dual-purpose of low impact exercise and learning something new.
+I download the podcast to my phone so I don’t need the Internet, where potential distractions lie in wait.
 Afterward, I settle in with a nice breakfast, make some coffee, and dive into a book.

-For the past year, I had been experiencing excruciating lower back pain.
+For the past year, I had excruciating lower back pain.
 Particularly while running and weightlifting.
-As a very active person, it was extremely frustrating.
-Nothing I did to alleviate the problem seemed to work.
-I saw multiple physical therapists, used a foam roller, bought a portable muscle stimulator, did extra stretching.
+As a very active person, it was frustrating.
+Nothing I did to ease the pain seemed to work.
+I saw several physical therapists, used a foam roller, bought a portable muscle stimulator, did extra stretching.

-It wasn’t until I read Dr. Chatterjee’s own similar experience with back pain that I finally realized what was going on.
+It wasn’t until I read Dr. Chatterjee’s own experience with back pain that I finally realized what was going on.
 I spend most of my days sitting at a desk and as a result, my glute muscles were asleep.

 For me, it’s an important reminder to look at the human body as a whole and that “problem areas” may not be the issue at all.
 My lower back hurt not due to weakness, but due to carrying an extra load of work nearly every single day.